andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 ## Roles

 Users in PostgreSQL are called "roles".
-To "describe" all the "users" type `\du` in psql.
-These are meta commands.
+To "describe" all the "users" type `\du` (described users) in psql.
+These are "meta-commands."

-Roles have Privileges in order to perform various operations.
+Roles have Privileges, which give them the ability to perform various operations.

-Type `\list` to see all databases and `\c database` to connect to a database named "database". `\dt` will "describe" all "tables".
+Type `\list` (or `\l`) to see all databases and `\c <database-name>` to connect to a database (replacing <database-name> with your database name).

+The `\dt` meta-command describes all tables, and `\d` with a table name argument, describes a specific table.

 ## Working with CSV